orpic/Auto-fill-OTP/README.md

-# Getting Started with Create React App
+Let's Dive into Create React App!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+Welcome aboard your React journey, powered by Create React App.

+Your Command Arsenal
+Navigate through your project directory with ease using these commands:

+npm start: Ignite the app in development mode.
+Witness it bloom at http://localhost:3000 in your favorite browser.
+Embrace automatic reloading as you make changes, and keep an eye out for lint errors in the console. npm test: Trigger the test runner, engaging the interactive watch mode.
+Explore the realm of running tests for a deeper understanding. npm run build: Forge your app for the battleground of production within the build folder.
+Marvel at the optimized performance, thanks to React's bundling sorcery.
+Your deployable masterpiece awaits!
+Power Move: Eject
+Venture into the realm of npm run eject, but heed the warning – it's a one-way journey!
+Dissatisfied with the build tool and configurations?
+Take control by ejecting.
+This operation liberates you, copying all configurations and dependencies directly into your project.
+Embrace full autonomy over webpack, Babel, ESLint, and more.
+Navigate with caution; this path leads you into the wild, where only the brave thrive.

+Knowledge is Power
+Delve deeper into the wisdom of Create React App through its extensive documentation.
+And should you seek enlightenment in the ways of React, the official documentation is your beacon.

+Uncover Hidden Gems
+Code Splitting: Explore the new dwelling of this section here.
-### Analyzing the Bundle Size
+Analyzing the Bundle Size: Ascend to the heights of this section here.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App
+Crafting a Progressive Web App: Embark on the journey to creating a Progressive Web App here.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Advanced Configuration: Unearth the secrets of advanced configuration here.
+Deployment: Prepare for deployment with guidance from this section.
+Troubleshooting: Confront challenges head-on with insights from here.
+May your journey with Create React App be fruitful and your codebase evergreen! 🌱